jpbochi/duelo-v2015/README.md

 run this once: `heroku git:remote -a duelo`

-to deploy, make sure the build is passing, then run this: `grunt && git push heroku master`
+to deploy, make sure the build is passing, then run this: `npm test && git push heroku master`